vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 HTTP REQUEST :

-- When an HTTP client sends a request to an HTTP server, the HTTP header includes information like this:
+- When an HTTP client sends a request to an HTTP server, the HTTP Header includes information like this:
     - An HTTP Verb (ie: GET)
-    - A URI (Uniform Resource Identifier) indicating the resource it is trying to access
+    - A URI (Uniform Resource Identifier) indicating the resource it is trying to Access

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e859d701-50bc-475a-89ca-5267efaeaf87)